Level of support for evolution: Scientific

 In 1986, an amicus curiae brief, signed by 72 US Nobel Prize winners, 17 state academies of science and 7 other scientific societies, asked the US Supreme Court in Edwards v.
 Aguillard, to reject a Louisiana state law requiring that where evolutionary science was taught in public schools, creation science must also be taught.
 The brief also stated that the term "creation science" as used by the law embodied religious dogma, and that "teaching religious ideas mislabeled as science is detrimental to scientific education".
 This was the largest collection of Nobel Prize winners to sign a petition up to that point.
 According to anthropologists Almquist and Cronin, the brief is the "clearest statement by scientists in support of evolution yet produced."

 There are many scientific and scholarly organizations from around the world that have issued statements in support of the theory of evolution.
 The American Association for the Advancement of Science, the world's largest general scientific society with more than 130,000 members and over 262 affiliated societies and academies of science including over 10 million individuals, has made several statements and issued several press releases in support of evolution.
 The prestigious United States National Academy of Sciences, which provides science advice to the nation, has published several books supporting evolution and criticising creationism and intelligent design.

 There is a notable difference between the opinion of scientists and that of the general public in the United States.
-A 2009 poll by Pew Research Center found that "Nearly all scientists (97%) say humans and other living things have evolved over time – 87% say evolution is due to natural processes, such as natural selection.
+A 2009 poll by the Pew Research Center found that "Nearly all scientists (97%) say humans and other living things have evolved over time – 87% say evolution is due to natural processes, such as natural selection.
 The dominant position among scientists – that living things have evolved due to natural processes – is shared by only about a third (32%) of the public."
-Whereas a 2014 Pew poll found "65% of [U.S.] adults say that humans and other living things have evolved".
+A 2014 poll, also by the Pew Research Center, poll found that "65% of [U.S.] adults say that humans and other living things have evolved".